cheunste/notes/avr/notes.md

 1. Configure the relevant pin for output mode by writing to the data-direction register (DDR).

 2. Assign a high or low value to the individual pin by writing to the PORT hardware register.

+## UART/USART

+**USART**: Universal Synchronous and Asynchronous Receiver and Transmitter

+Note that AVR's serial HW is capable of running both Synchronous (using a clock) and Async mode (no clock)

+**baud rate**: This pretty much means how often voltage is allowed to change on the line and how often the receiver needs to read in a new voltage

+### Setting up Serial communication

+Involves three different stages

+1) Configuring the AVR
+2) Installing serial terminal software on your computer
+3) Connecting them together